 - Ensure the network connection from the test device is not limited behind a firewall or otherwise.

-Validate Event Tracking:
+Validate Event Measurement:

 - Double check the SDK configuration in code, ensuring the correct App GUID.